 Alumni branches are volunteer-driven, geographically-based alumni groups whose purpose is to bring King’s alumni together for both social and professional gatherings in support of the Alumni Association’s strategic goals.
 Branch activity provide members with a means of celebrating achievements and maintaining valuable lifelong connections with former classmates, while helping the university meet its current day needs.

-Dine and golf with fellow alumni
+Brunch and golf with fellow alumni

 Update and share